Governors' Code of Conduct

 - We acknowledge that accepting office as a governor involves the commitment of significant amounts of time and energy.

 - We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees, as lead governors or portfolio holders or on working groups, as appropriate.

 - We will make every effort to attend all meetings and where we cannot attend explain in advance why we are unable to.

 - We will get to know the school well and respond to opportunities to involve ourselves in school activities.

 - We will visit the school, with all visits to school arranged in advance with the staff and undertaken within the framework established by the governing board and agreed with the headteacher/principal.

 - We will seriously consider our individual and collective needs for training and development, and will undertake relevant training.

-- We accept that in the interests of open government, our names, terms of office, roles on the governing board, category of governor and the board responsible for appointing us and attendance at meetings will be published on the school’s website.
+- We accept that in the interests of open governance, our names, terms of office, roles on the governing board, category of governor and the board responsible for appointing us and attendance at meetings will be published on the school’s website.

 - We will strive to work as a team in which constructive working relationships are actively promoted.